DarinLevesque/DL-cms/src/pages/products/index.md

     - description: Perfect for the drinker who likes to enjoy 1-2 cups per day.
       items:
         - 3 lbs of coffee per month
-        - Green or roasted beans"
+        - Green or roasted beans
-        - One or two varieties of beans"
+        - One or two varieties of beans
       plan: Small
       price: '50'
     - description: 'Great for avid drinkers, java-loving couples and bigger crowds'